In this weeks video tutorial I explain an amazing method to speed up your lip sync and facial animation.

-First, watch this video as I explain the technique in detail:
+First, watch this video as I explain

 A lot of planning and preparation went into this, and I genuinely hope you enjoy it!
 But make sure you watch it all the way to the end.
 I’d hate for you to miss any secrets.

 Now let me step you through this technique.

 I have made some example videos using that I animated in with this lip sync animation workflow and noted the time each step took.